When creating a new wiki article, please follow the style guidelines described below. Having a consistent style is very important for readability.

 To help organize the wiki, articles are assigned to categories.
 There may be several articles that are under each category.
 If the article can be placed within an existing category, it should be.
 If it doesn't fit a current category a request to submit a new category can be submitted through the send feedback link in the category popup.

-To create subheads in your page content, use the h2 and h3 heading styles in the markup styles ribbon.
+To create subheads in your page content, use the the heading 2 and heading 3 styles in the markup styles ribbon.

 Internal References (hyperlinks)